xavierlopeze/Bikeshare-Project-Udacity/README.md

-### Date created
-This project has been created on 2/24/2019
+This project is the original work of Xavier López, it has been presented on February 2019 as part of the *Programming for data Science* nanodegree by Udacity.

 # Explore US Bikeshare Data using Python